AdhirRamjiawan/SnakeEditor/README.txt

 	- Create menu scene (Load game, Options)
 	- Add mongoose enemies
 	- Add moving targets
+	- Add item to make snake go in turbo boost mode for a few seconds.
 	- Add rocks that snake will collide with
 	- Add underground holes where snake can hide in.
 Enter tunnel and exit tunnel.
 In between enter and exit nothing can touch snake
 	- Create a level file format